emb-team/HttpTunnelProxy/README.md

 Known issues:

 Epoll sometimes still generate events for descriptors that were already unregistered.
 It happens under load.
-Server will complain:
-: POLLIN event for removed fileno 48
+Server displays the following message ": POLLIN event for removed fileno 48"